 OUR MISSION

-The mission of the South Carolina Food Systems Network is to build an equitable, accessible, and economically diverse, local food system in South Carolina by promoting multi-sectoral collaboration, community-based programming, and policy change.
+The mission of the South Carolina Food Systems Network is to build a thriving local food system in South Carolina through connecting people, sharing information, and promoting effective policy.

 BRIEF HISTORY